Frustrated by Inconsistent, Anxiety-Ridden Performances?

 Simple.
 No hassles.
 Nothing to lose.

-In the late spring I read “How many hours should I practice?”.
-It immediately rang true for me.
-Why had all these years passed, with thousands of hours of practice, and I was still, more than I like to admit, hit or miss in performance.
+Your piece on practicing immediately rang true for me.
+Why had all these years passed, with thousands of hours of practice, and I was still, more than I like to admit, hit or miss in performance?

 I immediately started deliberate practice.
 Full and total concentration on everything I was doing during my practice.
 The results were almost instant.
 I performed the first violin part for Shostakovitch piano quintet a week later.
 Many of my colleagues approached me afterwards and said I sounded like a completely different performer.
-What was I doing they asked.
+They asked what I was doing.

 A month later I played a recital.
 Some of the violin guys I had been at Juilliard with who seem to be able to play everything, anytime, really well, and a world renowned violinist were there.
 They were all back stage before the performance to say hi.
 This used to be enough to reduce me to jelly, and my performance would suffer because of it.